 I paused, the feverish clicking of keys coming to a halt.
 I listened closely, almost in disbelief.
 It was the second morning I heard its song; a lonely bird chirping outside the window.
 Only a few chirps and it was gone.
 I waited for more but was satisfied to have gotten even a prelude.
 We’re still in the dead of January and yet its spring song made my heart flutter.

-Winter is long where I live.
+Where I live, winter is long and unforgiving.
 Not as long as in other parts of the country but too long for my liking.
-Everything is grey, silent and rather sleepy.
+Everything is grey, silent, and rather sleepy.
 It’s not a bad thing per se but I find myself yearning for more light and warmth.
 But I know my wanting and the reality of winter are two very different things.

 As we’re on the cusp of temperatures in the single digits and perhaps even as low as 0 Fahrenheit, I can’t help but want to curl up in a blanket and hibernate for the remainder of this season.
 But as that’s neither feasible or physically possible, I’ll do the next best thing, which is cook comfort food – in the form of curry.
 Warming, satisfying, hearty curry.

 This curry is one I’ve taken through more testing than perhaps any other recipe.
-I wanted to get it just right.
-I was hung up on the textures and consistency of the sauce (because after all, it’s the sauce that’s everything).
-I would like to say that I hoped for it to taste as authentic as possible – whatever that may mean.
+It needed to be just right and I was hung up on the textures and consistency of the sauce (because after all, it’s the sauce that’s everything).

 Chicken Tikka Masala is a surprisingly easy recipe to make, filled with loads of spices and flavors, with Garam Masala being the star of them all.
 I put a little spin on this curry by making it even heartier and adding carrots and potatoes.
 You can eat it on its own, serve it with rice or cauliflower rice.

 Easy and Hearty Paleo Chicken Tikka Masala Recipe

 - Paleo approved